JackmoonGit/JackmoonGit/README.md

-- 👋 Hi, I’m @JackmoonGit
+👋 Hi, I’m @JackmoonGit
-- 👀 I’m interested in PHP, MySQL, Front/Back, WordPress, Odoo
-- 🌱 I’m currently learning "Front-end"
+👀 I’m interested in PHP, MySQL, Front/Back, WordPress, Odoo 🌱 I’m currently learning at Digital House
+📫 How to reach me - santiagodiaz.arg@gmail.com
 <!--- - 💞️ I’m looking to collaborate on ... --->
-- 📫 How to reach me - santiagodiaz.arg@gmail.com

 <!---
 JackmoonGit/JackmoonGit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.